coolerzanu/Breakout/README.md

 # Breakout
 First time making games with python.
 Made for Hackclub.
-Initially was supposed to make pong but decided Breakout would be more fun and challenging
+Initially was supposed to make pong but decided Breakout would be more fun and challenging.
+Did everything myself, only referenced documentation.

 ![breakout_image](breakout_image.png)